CHN Logo

 In celebration, present-day Newari families, mainly farmers and traders, observe the festival with four days of worship and feasting on Yomiuri.
 The delicacies are not only enjoyed but also offered to the goddess of food and nourishment, Annapurna, to bring prosperity throughout the year.
 Children go around the neighbourhood performing songs and dances, asking the women of the houses for their treats.

-The homestay experience is a perfect way for travellers to get an insider’s look at this festival, as many local women in Panauti and Patan will use recipes handed down for generations to make their Yomiuri.
+The homestay experience is a perfect way for travellers to get an insider’s look at this festival, as many local women in Panauti and Patan will use recipes handed down for generations to make their Yomari.
 Travellers may be invited into the kitchen to prepare sweet dumplings, or they can book a true cooking class to make Yomiuri and other traditional Nepali foods.
 These are flavorful memories that last well beyond the trip.

 The 2019 Yomari Punhi falls on Dec.
 12, just as Nepal’s peak tourist season winds down and the winter season arrives.
 It’s a perfect time to experience Nepal like a local and go trekking at the lower elevations or explore the Newari city of Bhaktapur, a UNESCO World Heritage Site.